be-v-fr/join_backend/README.md

 Local setup:
 ============

-- Install the Python dependencies listed in "requirements.txt".
+- Install the Python dependencies listed in `requirements.txt`.
-- Run "python manage.py makemigrations" in the shell
+- Run `python manage.py makemigrations` in the shell
-- Run "python manage.py migrate"
+- Run `python manage.py migrate`

 Local hosting:
 ==============

 To use your own device as server:
-- Run "python manage.py runserver"
+- Run `python manage.py runserver`

-You can use both "http://localhost:8000/" and "http://127.0.0.1:8000/" as base URLs.
+You can use both `http://localhost:8000/` and `http://127.0.0.1:8000/` as base URLs.

-The "admin/" sub-URL features the default Django database interface.
+The `admin/` sub-URL features the default Django database interface.
 To login, you need to create an admin account:
-- Run "python manage.py createsuperuser"
+- Run `python manage.py createsuperuser`

-The "api/" sub-URL features the API URLs as listed in the "urls.py" files prevalent in the "api" folder of the sub-app packages ("users_app/api", "content_app/api", "statistics_app/api").
+The `api/` sub-URL features the API URLs as listed in the `./join_backend/urls.py` file.
-When accessing the URLs via browser, the default Django REST Framework interface will show.

 Documentation:
 ==============